Raku/advent/CONTRIBUTING.md

    * Perl 6 module Acme::Advent::Highlighter [may get errors]

-   * [tools/p6advent-md2html.p6](tools/p6advent-md2html.p6) Execute it to see instructions.
+   * [tools/p6advent-md2html.p6](tools/p6advent-md2html.p6) Execute it without an argument to see instructions.

 5. Insert the converted file into Wordpress.